Rjitendra/Asp.Net-Core-Web-Api-with-Token-Based-Auth./README.md

-#In this tutorial we will be learn above thinks
+#This tutorial we will be learn above thinks

 1-How create token using JWT in asp.net core.